melisavacca/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/64279232/126576867-76a933a4-5c6c-424c-8cf2-4c3c02895c51.png)

--How does replacing the ninth-grade scores affect math and reading scores by grade?
+- How does replacing the ninth-grade scores affect math and reading scores by grade?
 The math and reading scores by grade did not change for any school besides Thomas High School.

 Math scores for top 5 schools: